Any sufficiently advanced technology at the time of inception is indistinguishable from magic. — Arthur C. Clark

 What did Jobs know that the rest of us don’t?

-In driving Apple where no tech company has gone before, Jobs carefully guarded those few people in the organization who, like himself, possessed an unerring creative skill, and he nurtured them and their ideas.
+In driving Apple where no tech company has gone before, Jobs carefully guarded those few people in the organization who, like himself, possessed an unerring creative skill, and he nurtured them.

 Let the problem solvers loose